Competing Free Speech Values in an Age of Protest

 Date Written: February 28, 2017

 This Article argues that strict adherence to a formal state action doctrine should resolve most, but not all, clashes between free speech doctrine and values.
-A rigid application of the state action doctrine – where First Amendment scrutiny is triggered only by government action and government interference to preserve speech values is not considered as part of the First Amendment calculus – also best advances both formal and substantive First Amendment equality.
+A robust application of the state action doctrine – where First Amendment scrutiny is triggered only by government action and government interference to preserve speech values is not considered as part of the First Amendment calculus – also best advances both formal and substantive First Amendment equality.

 This Article proceeds in three parts.
 First, the Article chronicles the Supreme Court’s approach to cases involving competing free speech values.
 In only a few contexts – such as the media’s publication of illegally obtained information – has the Supreme Court acknowledged a clash of free speech values.
 The Article then demonstrates why the state action doctrine, with its associated formal equality and neutrality principles, will ultimately advance free speech values.
 The Article allows for the exception made for illegally obtained speech, but clarifies how courts should define the newsworthiness test applied in those cases.
 Finally, the Article considers political protests, and distinguishes between prosecution of violent protesters, which should be encouraged, and legislation criminalizing disruptive protest tactics, which may be unconstitutional.

 Suggested Citation: Suggested Citation